 While reviewing Nepal culture facts, I found some very interesting and fascinating information.
-Encompassing approximately one hundred and twenty-five separate ethnic groups, its culture is express through a variety of mediums such as music, dance, cuisine, arts and crafts, celebrations and festivals, literature, languages, philosophy, religion, and folklore.
+Encompassing approximately one hundred and twenty-five separate ethnic groups, its culture is expressed through a variety of mediums such as music, dance, cuisine, arts and crafts, celebrations and festivals, literature, languages, philosophy, religion, and folklore.

 Located in South Asia, it is quite an enchanting place for sure.
 I am going to dig deep into the culture of this country, as well as preview the fascinating areas you can explore.
 There is much to see and do here.

-As part of the Himalayan Mountain range it is recognized as the home of Mount Everest, as well as the birthplace in Lumbini of Siddhartha Gautama, also known as the Buddha.
+As part of the Himalayan Mountain range, it is recognized as the home of Mount Everest, as well as the birthplace in Lumbini of Siddhartha Gautama, also known as the Buddha.
 The country has ten (10) of the world’s highest peaks with numerous trails and hiking options.
 Let’s get into the culture of this place a bit to see why it is so unique.

 Some Facts about the Culture

 - Music and dance play a prominent role in this culture.
 According to legend, Lord Shiva is responsible for the origins of dance in this area where he is said to have performed the tandava dance in the Himalayas.
-At weddings the Dishka is the dance which is performed.
+At weddings, the Dishka is the dance which is performed.
 Other music, as well as the instruments, are characterized by other themes such as romance, marriage rites, war stories, and the harvesting of crops.
 The crazy peacock dance and the Tharu stick dance are other types representing these various occasions.
-As a visitor, visitor you will be wholeheartedly invited to join in.
+As a visitor, you will be wholeheartedly invited to join in.